Student Code of Conduct

 • Warning: A written or verbal notification to a student that their behavior has violated the code of conduct.

 • Probation: The conditions of the probation are based on the intensity of the violation.
-While on probation, if the student violates another college policy or does not follow the stipulations of the probation, then they may be suspended from the College.
-The probation notification explains: the stipulations of the probation, the length of the suspension, assigned probation conditions, appeal options, and an explanation that any further violation of the code of conduct or failure to follow the stipulations of the probation may result in immediate suspension from the college.
+While on probation, if the student violates another College policy or does not follow the stipulations of the probation, then they may be suspended from the College.
+The probation notification explains: the stipulations of the probation, the length of the suspension, assigned probation conditions, appeal options, and an explanation that any further violation of the code of conduct or failure to follow the stipulations of the probation may result in immediate suspension from the College.

 • Suspension: A suspension means that the violation was severe enough to involuntarily separate the student from the College for a certain length of time.
-The suspension notification explains the stipulations of the suspension, the length of the suspension, assigned suspension conditions, appeal options, and college reentry conditions.
+The suspension notification explains the stipulations of the suspension, the length of the suspension, assigned suspension conditions, appeal options, and College reentry conditions.

 • Expulsion: An expulsion means that the violation was severe enough to permanently and involuntarily separate the student from the College.
 The notification explains the stipulations of the expulsion and the assigned expulsion conditions.